slackapi/java-slack-sdk/docs/guides/supported-web-frameworks.md

 ### pom.xml

-The only thing you need to do with the build settings is add **bolt-helidon** dependency and your favorite [SLF4J](http://www.slf4j.org/) implementation.
+The only thing you need to do with the build settings is adding **bolt-helidon** dependency and your favorite [SLF4J](http://www.slf4j.org/) implementation.

 ```xml
 <dependency>